 is the twenty-three-year-old Benjamin Pridat from Hamburg, who is now studying mechanical engineering at the HAW in the third semester.
 Benjamin, who had chosen the course of study in a targeted way, felt strongly supported by the HAW navigators in his study decision.
 In retrospect, therefore, is glad to have gone through the virtual study advice:

-"The program prepared me very well for everything that was required of me later in my studies, and in the test assignments the focus was on the exact topics that will be of importance later in my studies, and I immediately noticed where I still had knowledge gaps - for example, in computer science. "
+"The program has prepared me very well for everything that was required of me later in my studies.
+In the test assignments, exactly the focal points were queried that will be of importance later in the course of studies.
+And I immediately noticed where I still had knowledge gaps - for example in computer science. "

 What distinguishes self-assessments from suitability tests?